Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 {{< figure src="https://www.dropbox.com/scl/fi/96m8zb5yps9ffz9geheu7/Screenshot-2025-07-20-at-11.07.10-PM.png?rlkey=q4xtbxt3r50okrs2zo9vac2xq&st=fzobjxgt&raw=1" caption="Since 2016, web-scale recommender systems mostly use the cascade pipeline and DLRM-style 'Embedding & Interaction & Expert' model architectures." width="1800">}}

-In 2025, the tide seems to have finally turned after Meta's [HSTU](https://arxiv.org/abs/2402.17152) delivered perhaps the biggest offline/online metric and serving efficiency gains in recent years --- other top companies such as {{< sidenote "Google" >}}Google DeepMind published TIGER a year before HSTU, but it was used for retrieval.
-Meta may have been the major influence behind using Generative Recommendation for both retrieval and ranking.{{< /sidenote >}}, Netflix, Kuaishou, ByteDance, Xiaohongshu, Tencent, Baidu, Alibaba, JD.com, and Meituan are starting to embrace a new "Generative Recommendation" (GR) paradigm for retrieval and ranking, reframing the discriminative `pAction` prediction task as a generative task, akin to token predictions in language modeling.
+In 2025, the tide seems to have finally turned after Meta's [HSTU](https://arxiv.org/abs/2402.17152) delivered perhaps the biggest offline/online metric and serving efficiency gains in recent years --- other top companies such as {{< sidenote "Google" >}}Google DeepMind published TIGER a year before HSTU, but it was used for retrieval only.
+Meta might have been the major influence behind using Generative Recommendation for both retrieval and ranking.{{< /sidenote >}}, Netflix, Kuaishou, ByteDance, Xiaohongshu, Tencent, Baidu, Alibaba, JD.com, and Meituan are starting to embrace a new "Generative Recommendation" (GR) paradigm for retrieval and ranking, reframing the discriminative `pAction` prediction task as a generative task, akin to token predictions in language modeling.

 <!--more-->

-What makes Generative Recommendation so magical?
-Why is it able to unlock the scaling laws in recommender systems in ways that DLRM wasn't able to?
+What makes GR magical?
+Why can it unlock scaling laws in recommender systems in ways that DLRM wasn't able to?
 Is GR a genuine paradigm shift or a short-lived fad?
-In this blogpost, let's take a look at GM models coming out from the aforementioned companies and see what the fuss is all about 🕵️.
+In this blogpost, let's check out GR models from above companies and see what the fuss is all about 👀.
+Since I work on ranking, I mainly focus on ranking applications in this post, but GR is first and widely applied in retrieval.

 # Compositionality, Language, and Intelligence